wangyuhsin/log_analytics/README.md

 jupyter notebook SectionB_demo.ipynb
 ```

+## Reference

+This project is based on the article "Scalable Log Analytics with Apache Spark: A Comprehensive Case Study" by *Dipanjan (DJ) Sarkar*.
+You can find the article [here](https://towardsdatascience.com/scalable-log-analytics-with-apache-spark-a-comprehensive-case-study-2be3eb3be977).

 ## Contributing

 Contributions to this log analytics project are welcome.
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.